 As the widow or widower of a U.S. citizen, you apply for adjustment of status by preparing “Form I-485, Application to Register Permanent Residence or Adjust Status,” as well as supporting forms and documents.
 The process is the same as it is for all other people who are applying for adjustment of status, with one important exception.

 You (and any of your children adjusting status with you) are not required to submit “Form I-864, Affidavit of Support.”
 This is a form that the person who petitioned for an immigrant usually must give to the government, promising to support the immigrant financially in case he or she can’t be self-supporting.
 In your case, the government knows that you petitioned for yourself, and it doesn’t make you prove that you can support yourself.
+Instead, you must fill out USCIS Form I-864W, to show that you are exempt.
+In Part 2, check the third box.

 If You Have a “K-1” Fiance(e) Visa